-Sections 6225 and 6226 have specific provisions that provide for adjustments to be made for underpayments, but do not clearly provide that similar adjustments should be made for overpayments.
-Taxpayers should receive symmetrical treatment with respect to adjustments under sections 6225 and 6226, including adjustments for overpayments or other adjustments that would serve to reduce the taxpayer's tax liability.
+Sections 6225 and 6226 have specific provisions for adjustments to be made for underpayments, but do not clearly provide that similar adjustments should be made for overpayments.
+Taxpayers should receive symmetrical treatment with respect to adjustments under Sections 6225 and 6226, including adjustments for overpayments or other adjustments that would serve to reduce the taxpayer's tax liability.
+In that regard, we note that Section 206(e) of the Technical Corrections Bill, which permits adjustments for increases and decreases in tax, clearly indicates Congress's intent to provide adjustments for overpayments as well as underpayments.

 Providing symmetrical adjustments is consistent with basic principles of tax fairness.
 Permitting adjustments only for underpayments will result in taxpayers being subject to excess tax payments and will result in taxpayers paying liabilities of other taxpayers.
 Neither of these outcomes is consistent with the intent of the statute or the policy goals underlying the statute.
-We encourage Treasury and the Service to provide certainty that adjustments under both sections include adjustments for overpayments as well as underpayments.
+We encourage Treasury and the Service to provide certainty that adjustments under both Sections include adjustments for overpayments as well as underpayments.